 By taking the time to look around the school you will gain an insight into the atmosphere, the community and most importantly the method.
 It also allows us to understand your motivation and goals as well as to address any outstanding questions you may have.

-We do not believe in an arduous selection process, it is more important to us that you have the discipline to attend your classes and arrive on time, putting in the hard work where it is most needed.
-Only in this way will you progress.
+We do not believe in an arduous selection process, it is more important to us that you have the discipline to attend your classes and arrive on time, putting in the hard work where it is most needed, which is the best way to progress.

 The Studios offer a range of courses and expert tuition at very affordable rates.
-We simply ask that all fees are settled, in their entirety, before the start of the course.
+All fees need to be settled, in their entirety, before the start of the course.